-2.4 In principle, the authorization should be limited to a fixed period of time.
-Administrations concerned should agree collectively on this period.
+2.4 The authorization may be limited to a fixed period of time.
 Administrations reserve the right to substitute for the facilities made available under this Recommendation services provided by them when such services have evolved to accommodate the customer requirements.
 For the purpose of ensuring that both technical and operational requirements are met and of establishing a suitable transition period, consultation with the customer would take place before the substitution.